Two paddlers on a sea kayak raise their paddles overhead against a Pacific sunset, silhouetted below Qingshui Cliff, Hualien

 • Bright photos

-Each slot runs ~3.5 hours from meetup, with ~2 hours on the water and a ~4 km round trip.
+Each slot runs ~3.5 hours from meetup, with a ~4 km round trip for the kayak trip.

 Your trip includes